dialect-map/dialect-map-data/README.md

 Jargons are grouped in order to improve _one-on-one_ comparison when the meaning of the jargons are equal, although the term to describe it varies from science to science.
-These groups are later on used by the [computation pipeline][dialect-map-computing], to generate NLP metrics on the ArXiv papers dataset, so they can be compared within the [Dialect map UI][dialect-map-ui].
+These groups are later on used by the [computing pipeline][dialect-map-computing] to generate NLP metrics on the ArXiv papers dataset, so they can be compared within the [Dialect map UI][dialect-map-ui].